-Brands are more about the ideas surrounding the company, than the actual hard data on what the company does or doesn’t do.
+Brands are more about the ideas surrounding the company than the actual hard data on what the company does or doesn’t do.
 In other words, you can think of a brand as the way a company is perceived.
-Or, even more pointedly, the way that a customer relates to a company’s products, culture, or customer experience.
+Or, even more pointedly, the way that its followers relate to a company’s products, culture, or customer experience.

 Brands can be based around core values that your company embodies.
 Rather than relying on loose ideas or concepts to tell the brand story, your company can communicate its values through the brand.